GivaX/Weather-App/README.md

 # WeatherApp
 WeatherApp is a simple and intuitive weather application for Android, built using Flutter and Dart.
-It provides users accurate and up-to-date weather information, helping them plan their day effectively.
+It provides users with accurate and up-to-date weather information, helping them plan their day effectively.

 # Features
 1. Current Weather: Get real-time weather updates for your current location.